187jjay187/Blog/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- validations
+- new users
-- model specs
+- UI Updates

 <p align="right">(<a href="#readme-top">back to top</a>)</p>